 Tracking and reporting

 Mayyim Hayyim respects the privacy, modesty, and confidentiality of those who come to immerse.
-In concert with the Jewish principle of pikuach nefesh, the belief that preserving human life takes precedence over most all other religious mandates, Mayyim Hayyim will participate in contact tracing through Massachusetts’ Community Tracing Collaborative and we ask that anyone who receives a positive COVID-19 test result in the week following their visit to please contact us as soon as possible.
+In concert with the Jewish principle of pikuach nefesh, the belief that preserving human life takes precedence over most all other religious mandates, Mayyim Hayyim asks that anyone who receives a positive COVID-19 test result in the week following their visit to please contact us as soon as possible so that we can inform those who have been exposed.

 Should you have further questions upon reviewing the above information, please email email@example.com or call 617-244-1836, ext.
 205.